-Sikkim government follows the general pattern of the state governments of Indian government.
-That is, it has a unicameral legislative body and an executive formed of a council of ministers headed by the chief ministers.
+The Sikkim government follows the general pattern of the state governments of India.
+That is, it has a unicameral legislature, and an executive formed of a council of ministers headed by the chief ministers.
 The members to the state legislative are elected through the process of assembly elections.
-The present political structure of the government at Sikkim came about in 1975, when it became a part of the Indian democracy, shedding its monarchical roots.
+The present political structure of the government in Sikkim came about in 1975, when it became a part of the Indian democracy, shedding its monarchal roots.

-Sikkim chief minister is at the helm of the executive council of the state.
+The Sikkim chief minister is at the helm of the executive council of the state.
 He guides the functions of the council of ministers, who look after various departments of the state's governance.
-Sri Pawan Chamling, the present Sikkim chief minister, is not only young and dynamic and is noted for his dedication for the people of his state, but is also loved for his extra-political and strong cultural profile.
+Pawan Chamling, the present Sikkim chief minister, is not only young and dynamic but is also loved for his extra-political and strong cultural profile.
 He is considered to be largely responsible for his party, the Sikkim Democratic Front's resounding success in the assembly elections of 2004.

 Sikkim Legislative Assembly

-Sikkim legislative assembly< is the most important part of the legislature of Sikkim.
+Sikkim legislative assembly is the most important part of the legislature of Sikkim.
 The legislative assembly of Sikkim is comprised of a total of 32 members.
 They are chosen from same number of assembly constituencies distributed around the four districts of the state.
 The speaker is the most important person of the legislative assembly in Sikkim.
 He is responsible for a smooth running of the assembly.
-Sri DN Thakarpa is the speaker of the Sikkim legislative assembly.
-He is assisted in his job by the deputy speaker Sri Miningma Tshering Sherpa.
+Karma Tempo Namgyal Gyaltsen is the speaker of the Sikkim legislative assembly.
+He is assisted in his job by the deputy speaker Man Bahadur Dahal.
 The chief minister is the leader of the house.
 He leads the ruling party in the various discussions and debates in the house.
 Dr. Pawan Chamling is the leader of the Sikkim legislative assembly.

 Members of Sikkim Legislative Assembly